Roman Mertslin: Biography

+Form 1937 to 1938, he was the Dean of the Chemical Department at Perm University.

 In 1939, he defended his Doctor's Thesis “Foliation as a method of Physical and Chemical Analysis of multicomponent systems” at Moscow University.

 From September 1940 to January 1944, Mertslin acted as a Vice-rector for Scientific and Educational Work at Molotov (Perm) University.

 Since 25 August 1941, he was officially a vice-rector.
 A. I. Bukirev, who was the rector, went to the Great Patriotic War, that's why Mertslin began to perform the duties of the rector.
 At that time D. E. Kharitonov performed as a vice-rector for scientific and educational work instead of Mertslin.

-Since 3 January1944, Mertslin officially got the position of a rector of Molotov University.
+Since 3 January 1944, Mertslin officially got the position of a rector of Molotov University.
 Mertslin was a rector until 1946 when A. I. Bukirev returned from the front of the Great Patriotic War.

 From May 1946 to December 1950, Mertslin was a Vice-rector for Scientific work.

 In 1950, he returned to Saratov.
 After that, V. F. Ust-Kachkintsev became a vice-rector.

 From 1950 to 1965, he was a rector of Saratov Chernyshevsky State University and the Head of the Department of Physical and Chemical Analysis.
 Since 1965, he was the Head of the Department of Inorganic Chemistry.

 Roman Viktorovich Mertslin died on February 11 in 1971 at the age of 67.
 He was buried at the Saratov's Voskresnoe Cemetery.